petudeveloper/user-skills/README.md

 # User Skills Page

-> A web page app consumes an API to fetch users' data and display their list of skills.
+> A web page app that consumes an API to fetch users' data and display their list of skills.

 ![screenshot](./docs/Capture.PNG)